Kalopsia-dev/ARE_Compile/README.md

 ### Requirements
 - ARE_Compile supports Python version 3.12 or newer.
 Earlier versions may work, but are untested.
 - Requires [`nwn`](https://pypi.org/project/nwn/) (from PyPI) to read game files and compile scripts.
 Version `0.0.12` is currently recommended.
+- If installed, `tqdm` will be used to display progress bars.
+ARE_Compile works just fine without it, though.

 ### Setup
 - Download the repository and copy your custom NWScript files into the `input_nss` folder (or modify the `Compiler` init arguments accordingly)